-Program Goal Key Processes and Tools Used in Decision Options

-Decisions Making/

-Documentation

-Required

-Adoption Secure a legal, permanent home for a child in DCFS custody who has been freed for adoption.
+Program Goal Key Processes and Decisions Tools Used in Decision Making Documentation Required Options Adoption Secure a legal, permanent home for a child in DCFS custody who has been freed for adoption.
 Is the child in an adoptive placement?
 What special needs does the child have and are they currently being met?
 How are the child and family functioning?
 What services are needed?
-Keep child in current placement.
+Assessment of Family Functioning CAFÉ OnBase FATS - not SDM Keep child in current placement.
 Recruit for adoptive placement.

-Centralized Intake Gather sufficient information to determin whether the allegation meets the criteria of a report and respond accordingly.
-If so, how quickly 6 areas of assessment Children's Code Definition pertaining to CAN Allegations page Response priority assessment page ACESS Meets criteria - open for investigation 1A.
-Response time of: 24 hours, 48 hours, 3 days, or 5 days Does not meet criteria - send to local office for referral to law enforcement Does not meet criteria - close case with info provided to reporter about community services if applicable Non accepted reports with open FS or FC case must be forwarded to worker. -- -------------------- -- ---
+Program Goal Key Processes and Decisions Tools Used in Decision Making Documentation Required Options Centralized Intake Gather sufficient information to determine whether the allegation meets the criteria of a report and respond accordingly.
+Does this information meet the criteria of a report?
+If so, how quickly must we respond?
+If not, does law enforcement need to be contacted?
+6 areas of assessment Children's Code Definition pertaining to CAN Allegations page Response priority assessment page Meets criteria - open for investigation Response time of 24 hours, 48 hours, 3 days, or 5 days Does not meet criteria - send to local office for referral to law enforcement Does not meet criteria - close case with info provided to reporter about community services if applicable Non-accepted reports with open FS or FC case must be forwarded to worker.

-Program Goal Key Processes and Decisions Tools Used in Decision Making/ Documentation Required Options Child Protection Services Respond in a timely manner to ensure child safety Assess family risk and family functioning Determine the validity of an allegation.
-Is child safe?
-What, if any, emergency steps are needed (i.e. medical attention, law enforcement).
-Who are the required/most appropriate collaterals?
+Program Goal Key Processes and Decisions Tools Used in Decision Making Documentation Required Options Child Protection Services Respond in a timely manner to ensure child safety Assess family risk and family functioning Determine the validity of an allegation.
+Is the child safe?
+What, if any, emergency steps are needed (i.e. medical attention, law enforcement) Who are the required/most appropriate collaterals?
 Does situation meet criteria for: An in-home safety plan?
 Court ordered?
 Out-of-home safety plan?
 Is the allegation valid?
 What is the risk of future maltreatment?
 Should this case be transferred for ongoing DCFS services?
 Community-based services?
-Safety assessment Safety plan 6 areas of assessment Form 10 SDM initial risk assessment AllDocumentation in: ACESS OnBase Child Safety Allchildrenaresafe-no safety plan needed One or more children are unsafe In-home care? -Develop safety plan If out-of-home? - Refer to Foster Care Allegation Validity Valid? - Prepare info for DA and make documentation in ACESS Invalid? -NCL, UTL, and make documentation in ACCESS only SDM Risk Level Low or moderate withno safety plan needed? - Close Case High or very high and/or in-home safety plan in place? - Refer to FS All substance exposed newborn cases that do not go to FC must be referred to FS for further assessment 12
+Safety assessment Safety plan 6 areas of assessment Form 10 SDM initial risk assessment All Documentation in: ACESS OnBase Child Safety All children are safe - no safety plan needed One or more children are unsafe